open-innovations/oi.map.js/README.md

 # oi.map.js

-A very basic, lightweight, slippy map.
+A very basic, lightweight (12kB), slippy map.

 We regularly use the excellent [Leaflet](https://leafletjs.com/) to create interactive maps on our websites.
 It is incredibly powerful.
 However, for some of our use cases, the Javascript file is the largest single resource.
 We wanted to be able to get a basic interactive map for as little bandwidth use as we could - and so this library was created.